The moduli space of stable quotients: Introduction

 \subsection{Stable quotients}

 We introduce here a moduli space of {\em stable quotients}

 on $m$-pointed curves $C$ with (at worst) nodal singularities.
-Two basic properties are satisfied: \begin{enumerate} \item[$\bullet$] the torsion $\tau(Q)$ always has support away from the nodes and markings of $C$, \item[$\bullet$] the moduli of stable quotients is proper over $\overline{M}_{g,m}$. \end{enumerate} The first property yields a virtual class, and the second property leads to a system of invariants over $\overline{M}_{g,m}$.
+Two basic properties are satisfied: \begin{enumerate} \item[$\bullet$] the quotient sheaf $Q$ is locally free at the nodes and markings of $C$, \item[$\bullet$] the moduli of stable quotients is proper over $\overline{M}_{g,m}$. \end{enumerate} The first property yields a virtual class, and the second property leads to a system of invariants over $\overline{M}_{g,m}$.
 Our main result equates the descendent theory of the moduli of stable quotients to the Gromov-Witten theory of the Grassmannian in all genera.

 Stable quotients are defined in Section \ref{defff}.
 The basic structures of the moduli space (including the virtual class) are discussed in Section \ref{strrr}.
 The important case of mapping to a point is studied in Section \ref{pttt}.
 Comparison results with the Gromov-Witten theory of Grassmannians in the strongest equivariant form are stated in Section \ref{gwcomp}.
 The construction of the moduli of stable quotients and proofs of the comparison results are presented in Section \ref{pppr} - \ref{ccccc}.